xelg146/conctaless-control/README.md

 # contactless-control
-A tool that detects digital hand interfaces to perform tasks and automation on windows
+A tool that detects digital hand interfaces to perform tasks and automation on windows contactless